How we moved to Italy

 A good first person account along with study tips and resources.

-Another thing to consider is that you cannot drive a car on a new Italian Drivers License with more than 55KW of power or about 74 horsepower, for the first year.
+Another thing to consider is that you cannot drive a car on a new Italian Drivers License with more than 55KW of power or about 95 horsepower, for the first three years.
 You can google for a list of approved cars.
 For three years you cannot drive more than 100kph on superstrade or 90 on regular highways.
 It matters not that you’ve been driving 40+ years!
 There is an entire used car market for Neopatente drivers.
-You buy a low powered car, keep it for a year, and then sell it back at the end.
+You buy a low powered car, keep it for three years, and then sell it back at the end.

 Italian medical system

-The Italian medical system is free for citizens.
+The Italian medical system is free for Italian citizens.
 But for non EU citizens it is not free but fee based.
-This fee gets you a Medico di Base or primary care doctor who handles your everyday medical needs like prescriptions and tests.
+This fee gets you a Medico di Base or primary care doctor who handles your everyday medical needs like prescriptions and tests – free visits.
 Prescriptions can be free or a small amount usually under €5.
 Hospital stays and procedures are free.
 Basic tests have a small co-pay.
 It is hard to manage here without enrolling in the public system.

 You must have your Permesso di Sogiorno and Rezidenza to sign up.
 You sign up at the beginning of the year at the Azienda Sanitaria Locale (ASL).
-You have to pay your money at the post office and bring the receipt back.
+You have to pay your money via an F24 at your bank.
 You will then get your medical cards in the mail.
 If you sign up in mid-year you will still pay the full annual amount.
 If you are unlucky, as we are, your permesso will expire sometime in the middle of the year so you can only get the card until the expiration date.
 This means you have to return when you get your new Permesso to get the rest of your year coverage.
 It seems every year our Permessi expire so we take the ever-important receipt from the Poste back in and they extend it for us.

 When you sign up you choose a doctor who will be your primary care physician.
 You should already know who you want when you sign up.
 Ask around.
 All appointments to this doctor are free.
 All prescriptions you get from the doctor are covered and are usually free or nominally priced according to your income.
 The doctor writes prescriptions for procedures as well as medication.
 Then you take the prescription to your farmacia where they will give you an appointment.
 Sometimes you have to go to the health department (CUP) for the appointment to be made.
 (You pay a fee for any special tests you get, i.e., blood work, EKG, etc. The fees for care are nominal.
 My blood work cost 15€.
 Colonoscopy was free.
 Mammogram was free.)
 Then, on the time and date you go for the test.
 On the appointment sheet it says if you owe anything.
 If so, you pay in the hospital before the test.